ozzimpact/ozzimpact.github.io/_posts/2015-11-21-elasticsearch-configuration-tuning.md

 discovery.zen.minimum_master_nodes: 2
 {% endhighlight %}

-This setting set according to this calculation (number of master-eligible nodes / 2) + 1.
+This setting is set according to this calculation (number of master-eligible nodes / 2) + 1.

 {% highlight bash %}
 action.destructive_requires_name:true